TimFinnigan/prompt-bank/README.md

 **Method 2: From the sidebar**
 1. When visiting ChatGPT, a sidebar will appear on the right side of the page
 2. Click on any prompt in the sidebar to insert it directly into the input field
+3. To collapse the sidebar, click the « icon in the header or the × button at the bottom right
-3. On mobile or smaller screens, click the "PB" button in the bottom right to show the sidebar
+4. To expand a collapsed sidebar, click the "PB" button at the bottom right

 ### Deleting Prompts

 1. Click on the Prompt Bank extension icon in your toolbar
 2. Click on the "Withdraw" tab
 3. Click the "Delete" button next to the prompt you want to remove

+### Sidebar State

+The sidebar's collapsed/expanded state is remembered between page loads and browser sessions.
+When you collapse the sidebar, it will stay collapsed until you expand it again.

 ## Troubleshooting